PRACTICAL POINTERS

 2-9 RESIDUAL LIFETIME RISK OF DEVELOPING HYPERTENSION IN MIDDLE-AGE WOMEN AND MEN.

-The long-term risk of developing hypertension is best described by the lifetime risk -- the probability that an individual will develop hypertension over the course of his or her remaining lifetime.
+individual will develop hypertension over the course of his or her remaining lifetime.
 It is possible that the lifetime risk may have increased in recent years because of the increased longevity of the population and the national increase in obesity.

 This study estimated the residual lifetime risk of developing hypertension among the Framingham Heart Study participants.